microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

 > [!NOTE]
 > The term _webcam_ as used in the context of the [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component colloquially refers to any _local video capture device_, and is an abuse of language to shorten the latter.
 This term therefore includes other capture devices not strictly considered webcams, like for example the HoloLens 1 and HoloLens 2 cameras, or an Android phone built-in camera.

-Because the [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component derives from the abstract [`VideoTrackSource`](xref:Microsoft.MixedReality.WebRTC.Unity.VideoTrackSource) component which encapsulates a WebRTC video track source, that source can be attached to a media line of a peer connection.
+Because the [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component derives from the abstract [`VideoTrackSource`](xref:Microsoft.MixedReality.WebRTC.Unity.VideoTrackSource) component, which encapsulates a WebRTC video track source, that source can be attached to a media line of a peer connection.
 By doing so, the media line will automatically create and manage a local video track, which covers the second concept of streaming video to a remote peer.

-Finally, the [`VideoTrackSource`](xref:Microsoft.MixedReality.WebRTC.Unity.VideoTrackSource) component can also be renderer locally (in parallel of being streamed to the remote peer) via an optional video player, covering the last concept if needed.
+Finally, the [`VideoTrackSource`](xref:Microsoft.MixedReality.WebRTC.Unity.VideoTrackSource) component can also be rendered locally (in parallel to being streamed to the remote peer) via an optional video player, covering the last concept if needed.

 ## Adding a webcam source

-For clarity we will create a new game object and add a [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component.
+For clarity, we will create a new game object and add a [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component.
 It may sound superfluous at the moment to create a new game object, as we could add the webcam source to the same game object already owning the peer connection component, but this will prove more clear and easy to manipulate later.

 - In the **Hierarchy** window, select **Create** > **Create Empty**.
 - In the **Inspector** window, rename the newly-created game object to something memorable like "LocalVideoPlayer".